Getting Started with myON News, Powered by News-O-Matic

-See the geographical location of the article and some fun facts, and learn how far away the article location is from where you are.
+Select the globe to see the geographical location of the article and some fun facts, and learn how far away the article location is from where you are.

-Play a video to learn more.
+Select the video icon to play a video to learn more.

-Open a slideshow to learn more.
+Select the picture icon to open a slideshow to learn more.
 Use the arrows to navigate through the slideshow.

-Open a fact related to the article.
+Select the clipboard to open a fact related to the article.

-Act - Open a suggestion for an action you can take now that you have read the article.
+Select the arrow button to open a suggestion for an action you can take now that you have read the article.

-Read the credit and citation information for the source of the article and other materials.
+Select the quotation marks to read the credit and citation information for the source of the article and other materials.